 By the way media, stop talking shit about our fans.
 They are young yet, and they will learn.
 The Heat, Panthers, and Marlins have only been around for 20 years or so and some people in Miami are learning how to be fans of different sports.
 Before 1988, all we had was the Miami Dolphins.
 If you had gone into a coma in 1988 and woke up in 1994, you woke up to four major sports teams in the Miami area.
-It was easy for Dolphin fans, just get drunk and yell.
+It was easy for Dolphin fans, just get drunk, yell and you are considered a great fan.
 I promise you if you lived in Miami you would see thousands of hardcore, passionate fans just like in any city, but in a city like Miami…there is so much else to do.
-I get why Alabama Crimson Tide football and Green Bay Packer football is so huge; that’s what they DO in those cities.
+I get why Alabama football and Green Bay Packer football is so huge; that’s what they DO in those cities.

 The bottom line is that the Miami Heat have been in the upper third in the NBA in attendance figures for many years now.
 Also, LeBron was great before you said so, and there were many Heat fans here before you started paying attention to us.